-Walk-in.
-You can walk in to many post offices, libraries, and IRS offices to pick up certain \mathcal{K} forms, instructions, and publications.
+- Products.
+You can walk in to many post offices, libraries, and IRS offices to pick up certain forms, instructions, and publications.
 Some IRS offices, libraries, grocery stores, copy centers, city and county governments, credit unions, and office supply stores have an extensive collection of products available to print from a CD-ROM or photocopy from reproducible proofs.
-Also, some IRS offices and libraries have the Internal Revenue Code, regulations, Internal Revenue Bulletins, and Cumulative Bulletins available for research purposes.
+Also, some IRS offices and libraries have the Internal Revenue Code, regulations, Internal Revenue Bulletins, and Cumulative Bulletins available for research purposes. - Services.
+You can walk in to your local IRS office to ask tax questions or get help with a tax problem.
+Now you can set up an appointment by calling your local IRS office number and, at the prompt, leaving a message requesting Everyday Tax Solutions help.
+A representative will call you back within 2 business days to schedule an in-person appointment at your convenience.